Premenstrual dysphoric disorder

 • Dedicated women's health centres

-• Holistic care including psychology
+• Holistic care, including psychology

-PMDD TREATMENT AT HCA UK
+PMDD TREATMENTS AT HCA UK

 • Vitamin supplements

-• Talking therapy, such as cognitive behavioural therapy (CBT)
+• Talking therapy

-• Oral contraceptives ('the pill')
+• Oral contraceptives

 • Painkillers and anti-inflammatories